Instructions Before Your Vasectomy at Gentle Procedures Toronto

 • You want to save your partner from the surgery involved in having her tubes closed, which carries a higher risk and failure rate.

-If this is true in your case, then a vasectomy may be right for you.
 Talk to your partner- it’s a good idea to make this decision together.
 Consider other kinds of birth control.
 Talk to a friend or relative who has had a vasectomy.
 Think about how you would feel if your partner had an unplanned pregnancy.
 Talk to a doctor, nurse or family planning counselor.

 You are very young, your current relationship is not stable, you are having the vasectomy just to please your partner, you are under a lot of stress, or you are counting on being able to reverse the procedure later.